Is This the Key to Controlling Lupus?

 By studying patients with lupus, investigators found imbalanced chemicals in the blood that cause a rise of T-cells (a type of white blood cell that is part of the immune system), which promote the production of antibodies.
 By restoring balance of a molecule called Aryl hydrocarbon receptor (AhR) in patients' blood, Dr. Choi believes it is possible to reprogram disease-causing cells into benign tissue-repairing cells, potentially curing lupus.
 “It’s targeting the T-cells causing lupus and flipping their identity from bad to good,” he explains.

 Dr. Choi and his colleagues next want to expand their efforts into developing new treatments for people with lupus.
+Learn more about this breakthrough lupus discovery in a podcast featuring Dr. Choi.

-Common Lupus Symptoms and Risk Factors
+Common Symptoms of Lupus and Risk Factors

 Everyone with lupus will experience it differently, but common symptoms include: